elixir-lang/elixir/README.md

     car = #Car('green)
     car.color % => 'green

 Whenever a module is bound, the callback `__bound__` in the module is invoked.
-All the variables given on binding are accessible in the callback.
+All the values given on binding are accessible in the callback.
 Data can be added to the blank slate through **internal variables** (for example, `@color` above).

-Notice internal variables are always relative to the receiver of the method.
-In `car.color`, it will read the internal variable `@color` in `car`.
-On the other hand, `Car.color` will attempt to read the internal variable `@color` in the module `Car`, which will return `nil`.
+#### Module internal variables

+As any structure, modules also have internal variables:

+    module Car
+      set_ivar('color, 'red)

+      def color
+        @color
+      end
+    end

+    Car.color % => 'red

+In the example above, we are setting and reading the internal variable of the module Car.
+However, keep in mind that if we bind the module, `@color` will point the bind object as seen above:

+    #Car().color % => nil

+If you want to access a module variable even from the bound object, you can use `@@color`:

+    module Car
+      set_ivar('color, 'red)

+      def color
+        @@color
+      end
+    end

+    #Car().color % => 'red

 #### Mutability

-Everything in Elixir is immutable.
-Well, almost everything, the only exception are modules:

-    module Hello
-      set_ivar 'foo, 2
-      IO.puts foo % => 2
-    end

-In the example above, `set_ivar` is setting the value of an internal variable named `'foo` to `2` which we can read on the following line.
-Now, if we tried such trick with `#Car`, it wouldn't work the same:
+Almost everything in Elixir is immutable.
+For example, every time we set the internal variable of a new structure, it returns a new structure instead of modifying the first one in place:

     car = #Car('green)
-    new_car = car.set_ivar 'color, 'red
+    new_car = car.set_ivar('color, 'red)

     car.color     % => 'green
     new_car.color % => 'red

-Notice however that modules are only mutable during definition.
+The only exception to mutability are modules:

+    module Car
+      set_ivar('color, 'red)

+      def color
+        @color
+      end
+    end

+    Car.color % => 'red

+In the example above, `set_ivar` is setting the value of the internal variable `@color` but it is not returning a new object, it is modifying the value of the module in place!
+However, notice that modules are only mutable during definition.
 After a module is defined, we can no longer modify it:

-    new_module = Hello.set_ivar 'bar, 2
+    new_module = Car.set_ivar 'color, 'green
-    Hello.get_ivar 'bar       % => nil
-    new_module.get_ivar 'bar  % => 2
+    Car.color        % => 'red
+    new_module.color % =>'green

+Notice in the example above `Car`'s internal variable `@color` is still `'red` even after calling `set_ivar`.
 Immutability is important to ensure we won't have race conditions or deadlocks on runtime.
-However, it is ok for modules to be mutable as it happens only during compilation time, adding great extensibility.
+However, it is ok for modules to be mutable as long as it happens only during compilation time, adding great extensibility.

 #### Best practices